 Finding, developing and prioritising true influence

-I have always prioritised true influence over vanity metrics such as follower counts, talking to clients about engagement rates, the power of storytelling and audience relationship and personal authority when all they wanted to know about was follower counts and reach.
+I have always prioritised true influence over vanity metrics such as follower counts heroing engagement metrics, the power of storytelling, audience relationship and community, and personal authority.
 Meaningful campaign reporting is another passion point for me – what use are page views stats if you don’t know who those viewers are?
 During my time at Mumsnet, data became our trump card, investing in a software to help track our campaigns more objectively for clients at a time when most in the industry were still screen grabbing Google Analytics and hoping for the best.

 I’ve been in this industry – on both sides of the fence – since the beginning.
 As it matures, and as more brands look to ‘get in’ on the action, those markers of true influence only become more and more important to help your message stand out in an ever crowded space.

 If you’re looking to execute a campaign at serious scale and drive the biggest reach possible, I’m simply not the specialist for you.
 But if you’re interested in understanding how you can build a relationship with the right consumers that will last, let’s talk.